-IP65 certification: Resistant to both water and dust, and other contaminants
+IP65 rated: Resistant to water, dust, and other contaminants

-Easily transported: Simple to transport to hard-to-reach locations or to move if necessary
+Easily transported: Simple to transport to hard-to-reach locations or to relocate if necessary

 Simple deployment: No need for specialist IT personnel - all you need is an electrician and a/c technician